-About me - Dr Danielle Jackson CPsychol DPsych MSc PGCert BSc (Hons)
+About Dr Danielle Jackson CPsychol DPsych MSc PGCert BSc (Hons)

 I would describe myself as warm, light-hearted and personable with a desire to create a safe, containing space where clients feel heard and respected.
 I have over almost 16 years experience of working in mental health.
-I currently work in an NHS Child Trauma Service (CAMHS) but also see clients privately in South East London on Tuesday and Wednesday evenings.
+I currently work in an NHS Child and Adolescent Mental Health Service but also see clients privately in Kent and East Sussex.

 How I work